 Wash the Keyboard and Mouse to completely Disinfect

-Seal Shield™ keyboards and mice with Siliver Seal™ protection use the exclusive Seal Shield™ waterproofing technology (Patent Pending) that makes these keyboards the only fully submersible and dishwasher safe products on the market.
+Seal Shield™ keyboards and mice with Siliver Seal™ protection use the exclusive Seal Shield™ waterproofing technology that makes these keyboards the only fully submersible and dishwasher safe products on the market.
 As mentioned above, these keyboards can even be washed in a diluted bleach solution to disinfect the board thoroughly.
 Seal Shield keyboards and mice are Silver Seal protected.
 They contain an antimicrobial, fungistatic agent which protects the product and keeps it cleaner, greener and fresher by inhibiting the growth of microbial bacteria, mold, mildew and fungi on the product's surface.